Perry: Why Belichick to Commanders ‘doesn't make sense' - Yahoo Sports

 "When it comes to an owner and a head coach, Josh Harris is very analytically minded," Perry said of the Commanders' owner.
 "Bill Belichick has famously said that he uses analytics, quote, 'less than zero' in his decision making.
 So, unless he is willing to budge off of that -- Josh Harris' first big hire in Washington was someone to direct their analytics division, so they are all in on this -- that is not Bill Belichick.
 It's not a fit."

-If Harris is going to use analytics and stats to make a decision on a new head coach, Belichick's recent track record will surely be on the wrong side of things.
-Since the departure of Tom Brady, Belichick fell to a 47-57 record leading New England, and is coming off of a franchise-worst 4-13 season.
+If Harris is going to use analytics and stats to decide on a new head coach, Belichick's recent track record will surely be on the wrong side of things.
+Since the departure of Tom Brady, Belichick fell to a 47-57 record leading New England and is coming off of a franchise-worst 4-13 season.
 Paired with his poor history of personnel calls and recent draft history, it would be tough for an analytically minded owner to hire Belichick, who sits just 15 wins shy of Don Shula's win record.

 "It's not a fit for Bill Belichick, he shouldn't want to go there," Perry added.
 "He should want to do a year of TV rather than go to the Commanders, because he's not getting the record in Washington in two years -- that's a three- or four-year endeavor -- that is a bad football team, and they don't have the resources to make it all that much better this offseason."

 At 72 years old, Belichick sits in an odd position -- while he is a great head coach, age is not on his side.
-Teams that are in need of a head coach are looking to hire someone that can help build for the long run, and at Belichick's age, it would be highly unlikely that the six-time Super Bowl champion is looking to stay long-term.
+Teams that need a head coach are looking to hire someone who can help build for the long run, and at Belichick's age, it would be highly unlikely that the six-time Super Bowl champion is looking to stay long-term.

 Returning to the claim that Belichick should sit out next season and take a TV job, Perry adds that more fitting roles with contending teams may open up down the line, listing the Dallas Cowboys, Buffalo Bills, and Philadelphia Eagles as more fitting teams for the former Patriots leader.